MadAppGang/httplog/README.md

 http.Handle("/happy_custom", customLoggedHandler)
 ```

-For more details and how to capture response body please look in the [example app](https://github.com/MadAppGang/httplog/blob/main/examples/body_formatter/main.go):
+For more details and how to capture response body please look in the [example app](https://github.com/MadAppGang/httplog/blob/main/examples/custom_formatter/main.go).

+You can capture response data as well.
+But please use it in dev environments only, as it use extra resources and produce a lot of output in terminal.
+Example of body output [could be found here](https://github.com/MadAppGang/httplog/blob/main/examples/body_formatter/main.go).

 ![body output](docs/full_body_formatter.png)